carpentries-incubator/statistical-thinking-public-health/_episodes/02-estimation.md

 The definition of the 95% confidence interval is a bit convoluted:
 *95% of 95% confidence intervals are expected to contain the true population mean*.

-Imagine we were to obtain 100 samples of female heights in the US.
+Imagine we were to obtain 100 samples of female heights in the US, with each sample containing 1000 observations.
 For each sample, we would calculate a mean and a 95% confidence interval.
 By the definition of the interval, we would expect 95 of the intervals to contain the true mean of 162 cm.
 In other words, we would expect 5 of our samples to give confidence intervals that